BDUG/l4rerust/README.md

 Both the `setup` script and `scripts/build.sh` look for compiler prefixes via the `CROSS_COMPILE_ARM` and `CROSS_COMPILE_ARM64` environment variables.
-Typical prefixes include `arm-linux-gnueabihf-` and `aarch64-linux-gnu-` on Linux hosts, or Homebrew's `arm-none-eabi-` and `aarch64-none-elf-` on macOS.
+ Typical prefixes include `arm-linux-gnueabihf-` and `aarch64-linux-gnu-` on Linux hosts, or Homebrew's `arm-linux-gnueabihf-` and `aarch64-none-linux-gnu-` on macOS.
 When these variables are unset, the scripts attempt to choose sensible defaults based on `uname`.